 Carleton Central (www.central.carleton.ca) is compatible with all browsers although the most recent browsers are recommended.
 It is available 24 hours a day, 7 days a week, throughout the year.
-If you cannot access the Internet from home, you may consider the following options:

-- carleton campus computer labs (4th Floor Library, 5th Floor Southam Hall, Loeb Building Rooms B250 and C479); - designated kiosks located in the Quad level, Tory Building; - community library or Internet café; or - computer at work or a friend's home.
+- Carleton campus computer labs (4th Floor Library, 5th Floor Southam Hall, Loeb Building Rooms B250 and C479); - designated kiosks located in the Quad level, Tory Building; - community library or Internet café; or - computer at work or a friend's home.